Radio Port Douglas - The Voice of The Douglas Shire since 1999

-Paul Makin and Marion Blackham purchased the licences and started broadcasting throughout the Douglas Shire on Anzac Day 2018 from their studio in Adelaide SA.
-In November 2018 they relocated to Port Douglas to live and started broadcasting from their new Studio situated at the historic Bally Hooley Railway Station at the Marina.
+Paul and Marion Makin purchased the licences and started broadcasting throughout the Douglas Shire on Anzac Day 2018 from their studio in Adelaide SA.
+In November 2018 they relocated to Port Douglas to live and started broadcasting from their new Studio situated at the historic Bally Hooley Railway Station at the Crystalbrook Superyacht Marina.

 The radio station has become a local tourist attraction.
 With their compact Studio very accessible and visibly open to the public, tourists & locals alike come down to watch the radio station functioning and to interact with the on-air hosts.